-Q: My True Tow Weight Distribution Hitch is leaking hydraulic oil.
+Q: What do I do if my True Tow Weight Distribution Hitch is leaking hydraulic oil?

 A: If you see any clear, odorless oil leaking from the hitch, please check all hydraulic plugs, gauges, and the piston under the towball to see if one of these areas are leaking.
-If so, please contact our Customer Support team to get your True Tow hitch repaired under warranty.
+If so, please contact our Customer Support team to get your True Tow Weight Distribution Hitch repaired under warranty.